barbagroup/snake-repro/reviewers.md

 When reducing the CFL constraint (from 0.3 to 0.1), we do not observe anymore a drop in the lift coefficient (as we did with a higher CFL), getting closer to the signature obtained with cuIBM by Krishnan and co-workers.
 This new result does not modify the overall conclusions about IBAMR: we have been able to replicate the lift-enhancement reported in Krishnan et al. (2014).
 However, it is important to mention that we obtained even closer time-averaged coefficients when reducing the CFL constraint.
-During the revision stage of the manuscript: (1) we added this new IBAMR result with a lower CFL constraint in the text (see [change](https://www.authorea.com/users/99991/articles/121035/history/f5e706781966afe2ecf90e2084cfe52fbb861770)), (2) we added the time-averaged force coefficients to Figure 6, and (3) we added the lift and drag signature to Figure 7.
+During the revision stage of the manuscript: (1) we added this new IBAMR result with a lower CFL constraint in the text (see the [change](https://www.authorea.com/users/99991/articles/121035/history/f5e706781966afe2ecf90e2084cfe52fbb861770) online), (2) we added the time-averaged force coefficients to Figure 6, and (3) we added the lift and drag signature to Figure 7.

 _References:_
 * Bhalla, A. P. S., Bale, R., Griffith, B. E., & Patankar, N. A. (2013).
 A unified mathematical framework and an adaptive numerical method for fluid–structure interaction with rigid, deforming, and elastic bodies.
 Journal of Computational Physics, 250, 446-476.